 - Central Secretariat

-The field assignments are considered the toughest roles that an IAS officer may be called upon to fulfill.
+The field assignments are considered the most challenging roles that an IAS officer may be called upon to fulfil.
 The following are the essential functions of Civil Services:

 - Handling affairs of the government, including framing, implementing and reviewing policies.

 - Consulting with various departments and elected representatives for the above functions.

 - Management and disbursement of various funds of the central government allocated for different schemes.

 - Supervising the implementation of various schemes and policies of the government.

 - Responding to emergencies such as natural disasters, major accidents and riots in their jurisdiction and coordinating relief activities.

 The assignment specific roles that civil servants perform are discussed below:

 - Field Assignments: An IAS officers’ first posting after training is usually a field assignment.
-The various levels where they work have their own complexities.
+The various levels where they work have their complexities.

 - Sub Divisional Functions: As a Sub Divisional Magistrate, maintenance of law and order, overseeing developmental and administrative activities within the Sub -Division.